ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 In the wet-lab procedures, RNA is isolated from freshly dissected or frozen cells or tissue samples.
 Quality control practices are integrated to check for degradation, purity and quantity.

 The quality-checked total RNA is used for library preparation where RNAs in the sample are converted to cDNA (complementary DNA) by reverse transcription. cDNAs are more stable and amenable to sequencing technology.
-The libraries are then to sequencing facilities where different sequencing protocols are used depending on the platform.
+The libraries are then sent to sequencing facilities where different sequencing protocols are used depending on the platform.

 The result of sequencing is raw reads which are further analysed with bioinformatics and computational techniques.
 In the next section, we will go over the different steps involved in the computational aspect of RNA-Seq analysis.